MicrosoftDocs/azure-docs/articles/traffic-manager/traffic-manager-configure-multivalue-routing-method.md

 ---
-title: Configure multivalue traffic routing method using Azure Traffic Manager | Microsoft Docs
+title: Configure multivalue traffic routing method in Azure Traffic Manager | Microsoft Docs
 description: This article explains how to configure Traffic Manager to route traffic to A/AAAA endpoints.
 services: traffic-manager
 documentationcenter: ''